openjdm/openjdm.github.io/_sources/psychology_of_spending.md

-there has not been particular research on how consumers can respond to scarcity marketing specifically, general best-practices against impulse purchasing (such as making a list of items you want before you go shopping) are likely the best bet for conscious consumers.<span class="Apple-converted-space"> </span>
+there has not been particular research on how consumers can respond to scarcity marketing specifically, general best-practices against impulse purchasing (such as making a list of items you want before you go shopping) are likely the best bet for conscious consumers.

 ### Endowment effect

-The endowment effect is the psychological phenomenon in which people price goods they already own as more expensive than they would if they did not own them.<sup>9</sup> Kahneman et al. documented the strength of the endowment effect by demonstrating that subjects place a higher value on mugs when the experimenters randomly assigned a mug to them than when
+The endowment effect is the psychological phenomenon in which people price goods they already own as more valuable than they would if they did not own them.<sup>9</sup> Kahneman et al. documented the strength of the endowment effect by demonstrating that subjects place a higher value on mugs when the experimenters randomly assigned a mug to them than when